charanYelimela334/charanYelimela334/README.md

 Welcome to my GitHub profile!

 I'm a passionate learner and tech enthusiast, currently studying at the Institute of Aeronautical Engineering.
-I have a keen interest in IoT, data analytics, embedded systems, and medical diagnosis prediction models.
+I have a keen interest in  data analytics,  and medical diagnosis prediction models.
 My skills and experiences span various projects and internships that showcase my commitment to innovation and technology.

 🛠️ Skills & Tools